eclipse-ditto/ditto/README.md

 ## Getting started

-In order to start up Ditto, you'll need
+In order to start up Ditto via *Docker Compose*, you'll need:
-* a running Docker daemon (at least version 18.06 CE)
+* a running Docker daemon
-* Docker Compose installed (at least version 1.22)
+* Docker Compose installed

+You also have other possibilities to run Ditto, please have a look [here](https://github.com/eclipse/ditto/tree/master/deployment) to explore them.

 ### Start Ditto